 The birth of the child is physically similar to the surrogate’s previous births (as much as births can be compared).
 Intended parents are notified of when the birth will occur and are able to travel to the hospital to welcome their new child.
 The hospital will be informed ahead of time that this is a surrogacy birth.
 If you’re in a state where a pre-birth order wasn’t possible, you can now go through the steps for a post-birth order.
 How much contact surrogates and the intended parents maintain after the birth varies depending on their relationship and previously stated expectations.

-The intended parents are now thrilled to have their child.
+The intended parents are now thrilled to have their children.
 Surrogates can recover from pregnancy fairly quickly since they aren’t simultaneously caring for a newborn, but they do need to be prepared for hormonal adjustments.
 Some surrogates feel their journey is complete after one surrogacy birth and others later go on the start the process again with more intended parents.
-Surrogacy isn’t a great fit for all women or intended beparents, but when the right combination of people come together, the process and ending result are very meaningful and worthwhile.
+Surrogacy isn’t a great fit for all women or intended parents.
+However, when the right combination of people come together, the surrogacy process and ending result is very meaningful and worthwhile.